First Year Experience | WKCTC

 Email: tanya.neitzke@kctcs.edu

 Tanya Neitzke earned a Bachelor of Fine Arts in Painting and Drawing from the State University of New York Potsdam in 2008 and a Master of Fine Arts in Painting from Southern Illinois University in 2011.
-Tanya is currently an assistant professor of painting and FYE.
-She is also a full-time professional artist who has been featured in various solo, two-person, and group exhibitions nationally and internationally.
-She has also been featured on the PBS show, Expressions.
-Being a creative person, Tanya loves helping people discover things about themselves and the world around them.
-Outside of work, Tanya enjoys reading, listening to music, studying the mysteries of life, spending time with her family, and going to shows.
+Tanya is currently an Associate Professor of Painting and FYE and is the Program Coordinator of Associates in Fine Arts.
+She is also a full-time professional artist.
+As a creative person, Tanya loves helping others discover their inner selves and the world around them.
+Outside of work, Tanya enjoys reading, listening to music, working in the studio, and hanging out with her cat.